custom-twemoji/custom-twemoji-api-website/content/docs/faces/_index.md

 ## Labeling

-Deciding which feature to label a layer is subjective, especially with the inclusion of an `other` label.
+Deciding which feature to label a layer is subjective, especially with the inclusion of an `other` feature.
 For example, a layer with dimples could be commonly classified as part of the cheeks or the mouth.

 It's also relevant to consider how the layer looks when combined with other Twemojis.
 To continue with the same example, if the layer with dimples is often hidden behind other `cheeks` layers when labeled as `mouth`, then it might be better to label it `cheeks` instead so it can be used more.